- A contract manufacturer (CM) can help bring a promising concept for an industrial product to life.

 For contract manufacturing services to be effective, a firm will collaborate closely with the core technical personnel to pull relevant information from them, articulate the vision, and define the parameters of the equipment.
 This may include translating physics, process or chemistry requirements into functional engineering specifications.

 Once the functional requirements of the product are specified, the equipment development team of the CM can commence work on conceptual development and design.
 When necessary, the contract design and manufacturing firm identifies any areas that will require feasibility studies and/or prototyping to confirm the validity of the concept.

 The results of this stage are fully analyzed with the customer prior to launching the main design/engineering effort.
 As the design progresses, it is formally reviewed with the customer, typically at two-week intervals.
-Throughout this period, the design team employs design for manufacturability (DFM) and value analysis/value engineering (VA/VE) tools and methods to help minimize cost of goods sold (COGS), and to achieve the price targets set forth by the customer, the marketplace or both.
+Throughout this period, the design team employs design for manufacturability (DFM) and value analysis/value engineering (VA/VE) tools and methods to help minimize cost of goods sold (COGS), and to achieve the price targets set forth by the customer, the marketplace, or both.

-CM Design & Testing Phase
+CM Design and Testing Phase

 With the design solidified, and depending on complexity, it is pragmatic to manufacture an Alpha and/or pilot build of Beta units to:

 - Refine the design for any manufacturability issues

 - Develop the supply chain